-(b) Transfer to Inactive, Senior, Emeritus or Retired Judicial Status.
+(b) Transfer to Inactive, Senior or Emeritus Status.

-- (1) Members seeking to Transfer to Inactive, Senior or Retired Judicial status shall: - (A) Submit a written request to the Bar; and - (B) Comply with the licensing requirements under Rule 302. - (2) Members seeking to Transfer to Emeritus status shall:(A) Submit a written request to the Bar;

-- (B) Comply with the licensing requirements under Rule 302; and - (C) Comply with I.B.C.R.
-228. - (3) Transfer from Emeritus status to Inactive, Senior or Retired Judicial status is permissible only if the attorney was admitted to the Bar prior to being granted a limited license as an Emeritus Member. - (4) Transfer from Active to Inactive or Emeritus status during the final year of the attorney's MCLE reporting period does not eliminate the reporting requirement for that reporting period.
+- (1) Members seeking to Transfer to Inactive or Senior status shall: - (A) Submit a written request to the Bar; and - (B) Comply with the licensing requirements under Rule 302. - (2) Members seeking to Transfer to Emeritus status shall: - (A) Submit a written request to the Bar; - (B) Comply with the licensing requirements under Rule 302; and - (C) Comply with I.B.C.R.
+228. - (3) Transfer from Emeritus status to Inactive or Senior status is permissible only if the attorney was admitted to the Bar prior to being granted a limited license as an Emeritus Member.